MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

         :::image type="content" source="../media/authentication-providers-2.jpg" alt-text="Authentication Providers 2":::

-    4. Open the SharePoint Central Administration site.
-    5. Navigate to **System Settings** > **Configure Alternate Access Mappings** > **Alternate Access Mapping Collection**.
+    4. In the SharePoint Central Administration site, navigate to **System Settings** > **Configure Alternate Access Mappings** > **Alternate Access Mapping Collection**.
-    6. Filter the display with the web application that was extended and confirm that you see something like this:
+    5. Filter the display with the web application that was extended and confirm that you see the following information:

         :::image type="content" source="../media/sharepoint-administration-site.png" alt-text="SharePoint Administration Site":::

-### Step 5: Ensure web application is configured with SSL certificate
+### Step 5: Ensure the web application is configured with SSL certificate

-Since OpenID Connect 1.0 authentication can only work with HTTPS protocol, a certificate must be set on the corresponding web application.
-Perform the following steps to set a certificate:
+Since OIDC 1.0 authentication can only work with HTTPS protocol, a certificate must be set on the corresponding web application.
+Perform the following steps to set the certificate:

 - Generate the site certificate: